 “I t-t-t-tried my best.”

-“Yes, I know you did, but explain how you get an F in religion?”
+“Yes, I know you did, but explain how do you get an F in religion?”
 My mother had me on the stand.

 “I got a 90 average in the t-t-t-tests.”